James Daniel Niedergeses

 James Daniel Niedergeses (February 2, 1917 - November 16, 2007) was an American prelate of the Roman Catholic Church.
 He served as the ninth bishop of the Diocese of Nashville in Tennessee from 1975 to 1992.

 Biography

+Early life

 James Niedergeses born on February 2, 1917, in Lawrenceburg, Tennessee.
-He was ordained to the priesthood for the Diocese of Nashville by Bishop William Adrian on May 20, 1944, in Nashville.
-Niedergeses spent 11 years in Chattanooga, Tennessee, most of his time as pastor of Our Lady of Perpetual Help Parish.
+He was ordained to the priesthood for the Diocese of Nashville by Archbishop Joseph T McNicholas on May 20, 1944, in Cincinnati Niedergeses spent 11 years in Chattanooga, Tennessee, most of his time as pastor of Our Lady of Perpetual Help Parish.

+Bishop of Nashville

-On April 8, 1975, Pope Paul VI appointed Niedergeses as bishop of Nashville, He was consecrated in Rome by Cardinal Giovanni Cicognani on May 20, 1975.
+On April 8, 1975, Pope Paul VI appointed Niedergeses as bishop of Nashville, He was consecrated by Archbishop Thomas J McDonough of Louisville on May 20, 1975.

-Pope John Paul II accepted Niedergeses' resignation as bishop of the Diocese of Nashville on October 13, 1992.
+Pope John Paul II accepted Niedergeses' resignation as bishop of Nashville on October 13, 1992.
 James Niedergeses died on November 16, 2007, at age 90 at Saint Thomas Hospital in Nashville.